ellyjonez/flickr-archive-metadata/README.md

    USER_ID = 'your_user_id@N00'
    ```

-   To get an API key, you need to go make an app.
-Unfortunately you will need a paid account to do this.
-Feel free to email me if you want to use my app ID.
+   To get an API key, you need to register a third party app with Flickr.
+Unfortunately, you will need a paid Flickr pro account to do this.
+Feel free to email me if you would like to use my Flickr app info to run this archiver.
    - API Key & Secret: https://www.flickr.com/services/apps/create/
    - User ID: This is not the human readable name you gave your account, it's numeric, not your custom URL name - it looks something like '413469512@N05' If you never created a custom username it might be in your profile URL if not, you can fetch it using https://www.webfx.com/tools/idgettr/